hunterkepley/UNRAY-Lua/README.md

     return name, functionName, numReturns, imageBounds end

--- With all parameters

-function test(playerHealth, playerEnergy, gunFirespeed)
-    print(playerHealth)
-end

--- Without some parameters

-function test(playerHealth, playerEnergy)
-    print(playerEnergy)
-end

--- Without any parameters

 function test()
-    print("No parameters!")
-end

--- Will not work properly!

-function test(gunFirespeed)
-    print(gunFirespeed)
-end

--- A solution to the above problem

-function test(_, _, gunFirespeed)
-    print(gunFirespeed)
-end
+    SetPlayerHealth(1)

+    return true -- Discard item after using function once end
 ```

-*Functions are simple and you can pretty much do whatever you want*
+*Functions are simple and you can pretty much do whatever you want within the bounds of my API*